typicms/base

 Users and roles

-User registration can be enabled through the settings panel (/admin/settings).
-Roles and Permissions are managed with spatie/laravel-permission.
+Admins can authenticate with a passkey or a one-time password in addition to a standard password.
+User registration can be enabled in the settings panel (/admin/settings).
+Roles and permissions are managed with spatie/laravel-permission.
+Admins can impersonate users.

 Blocks